 Look, I’m currently sitting on my couch in suburban Philly, a half-empty glass of Pinot Grigio on the coffee table and a spreadsheet open on my laptop that would make my manager at the call center weep with joy.
 It’s not for work, though.
 It’s a side-by-side comparison of four different men—or rather, four different sketches of men—who are allegedly my 'soulmate.'
 One looks like a rugged lumberjack, one looks like a high-end barista from Rittenhouse Square, and one, quite frankly, looks like the guy who fixed my mom’s HVAC system last summer.

-When I ordered my first sketch after a particularly brutal breakup (we won’t talk about Jason, he’s blocked), I thought it was just a funny way to kill twenty minutes during a wine night with the girls.
+When I ordered my first sketch after a particularly brutal breakup back in my late twenties (we won’t talk about Jason, he’s blocked), I thought it was just a funny way to kill twenty minutes during a wine night with the girls.
 I didn’t expect to fall down a rabbit hole where I’m now the unofficial 'Soulmate Sketch Lady' of my friend group.
 But after spending way too much time and more money than I’d like to admit to my mother, I’ve realized there’s a lot people don't tell you before you hit that 'order' button.
+Especially now in 2026, when the internet is weirder than ever, you need a roadmap.

 1. The 'Wait, That’s a PDF?'
 Moment